 Tostadas, or chalupas, are one of my favorite items to order at Mexican food restaurants.
 They are the nacho's sexier, more sophisticated older sister and come in a variety of iterations both fancy and humble.
 The classic Tex-Mex version that I usually see on menus is the Chalupa (aka Tostada) Compuesta- I'm not sure what that translates to exactly in English, but I think it might mean "topped with a lot of yummy stuff."
 It's usually a fried tortilla schmeared with greasy refried beans, gobs of cheese, a huge helping of rich beef or chicken, shredded iceberg lettuce, guacamole, tomatoes and sour cream.
 Delicious?
 You bet!
 Nutritious?
 Maybe not so much.
 When I'm cooking restaurant style dishes at home, I'm always looking for ways to add health points without subtracting any flavor.
 These tostadas check both of those boxes!
 I start by roasting a big ol' sheet pan loaded with cumin spiced veggies- sweet potatoes, peppers, zucchini and corn.
 Play with whatever you have on hand!
 Mushrooms, red onion, other types of squash and even broccoli could be tasty.
-Then, I bake the tostada shells instead of frying them.
-I think they taste just as good-and they're so much lighter!
-I cut some corners by using store-bought refried beans and salsa, but I always take the extra 25 seconds to make my own guacamole.
-Seriously- it makes a big difference (check out my recipe for guaCOCOmole).
-Instead of iceberg (which has no real nutritional value), I like to top these with crunchy shredded romaine and/or red cabbage.
-Arugula works as well!
+You can totally use store-bought tostada shells, but homemade ones are so easy to make and SO much better!
+I use either corn tortillas or Siete brand almond flour tortillas and fry them lightly in avocado oil.
+Cut some corners by using canned refried beans and jarred salsa, but I always prep fresh guacamole- it makes a big difference.
+I like to top these with crunchy shredded romaine and/or red cabbage, diced tomatoes and pickled jalapeños too!
 These crispy, creamy and colorful tostadas compuestas are beloved by everyone in my family- I know they'll be a hit at your house as well!
 Vamos a comer, amigos!

 1 large sweet potato, peeled and cubed into 1" pieces

-1 red bell pepper, seeded and 1" diced
+1 large red bell pepper, seeded and 1" diced

 2 cloves of garlic minced